About Dachshunds:

 An excellent, happy pet for any home-- apartment or house, city or country.
 The smooth variety is especially easy to care for.
 Odorless, full of energy, and alert to announce visitors, this variety is one of the most popular dogs.
 To get the weight and coat style you prefer, consult an established breeder.
 The Dachshund is so popular, it is often poorly bred by mass producers.

-Click here to view all available Dachshunds at Uncle Bill’s Pet Centers.
+Click here to view all available Puppies at Uncle Bill’s Pet Centers.

 Dachshund